Shou/Monochrome/README.md

 ## Installing

-Just copy/paste the CSS, and layout files into their equivalent pages.
-I should probably upload the accompanying buttons and settings files.
+Just copy/paste the CSS from `Monochrome.css` and layout from `layout.html` into their respective pages, then add the images/icons from `images.txt`.
+That's it.

 ## Disclaimer

 This is a work in progress: expect a bumpy ride, for now.
-Check the top of the source stylesheet for the TODO/FIXME list if you're truly curious about the erroneous state this project is in.
+Check the top of the source stylesheet for the TODO/FIXME list if you're truly curious about the disgusting state this project is in.

+If you find something you don't like submit a bug report and I'll see if there's anything I can do.